dtao/string-table/README.md

 -------

 - `headers` (e.g., `['name', 'age']`): an array of strings indicating which column headers to include
+- `formatters`: an object mapping column names to formatter functions
 - `outerBorder` (default: `'|'`): the character(s) used to enclose the table
 - `innerBorder` (default: `'|'`): the character(s) used to delimit cells within the table